young black female veteran with chronic fatigue syndrome laying on her couch during the day looking tired

 10% Disability Rating For Chronic Fatigue Syndrome

-With a 10% VA rating, your CFS likely waxes, and wanes, leaving you with periods of incapacitation for at least a week but less than two weeks out of a year.
+With a 10% VA rating, your CFS likely waxes and wanes.
+This leaves you with periods of incapacitation for at least a week but less than two weeks each year.

 20% Disability Rating For Chronic Fatigue Syndrome

-With a 20% VA rating, your CFS can be felt nearly constantly, and it restricts your daily activities by less than 25% of pre-illness levels.
+With a 20% VA rating, your CFS can be felt nearly constantly.
+Additionally, it restricts your daily activities by less than 25% of pre-illness levels.
 You are likely to experience periods of incapacitation between two and four weeks out of the year.

 40% Disability Rating For Chronic Fatigue Syndrome